seanwhs/Tutorials/NextJS/QR-Attendance-System/Implementation/30-API-Design.md

-Continuing the reference architecture.

-The platform is now secure, scalable, and enterprise-ready.
-The next step is enabling **integration**.

-Modern enterprise platforms do not operate in isolation.
-They exchange data with:

-* HR systems,
-* Learning Management Systems (LMS),
-* CRM platforms,
-* Identity Providers,
-* Analytics platforms,
-* Payment gateways,
-* Mobile applications,
-* Third-party partners.

-This appendix defines the integration strategy and API standards.

----

 # Appendix R — API Design & Integration Architecture

 > *"APIs are products.
 They should be consistent, secure, versioned, discoverable, and easy to integrate."*